wrightquist/rc-learning/content/courses/r-intro/_index.md

 1. **Raise or lower their expression in response to growth rate**.
 Growth-rate dependent expression patterns can tell us a lot about cell cycle control, and how the cell responds to stress.
 The authors found that expression of >25% of all yeast genes is linearly correlated with growth rate, independent of the limiting nutrient.
 They also found that the subset of negatively growth-correlated genes is enriched for peroxisomal functions, and positively correlated genes mainly encode ribosomal functions.
 2. **Respond differently when different nutrients are being limited**.
 If you see particular genes that respond very differently when a nutrient is sharply restricted, these genes might be involved in the transport or metabolism of that specific nutrient.

-You can download the cleaned up version of the data at [the link above](data.html).
-The file is called [**brauer2007_tidy.csv**](data/brauer2007_tidy.csv).
+You can download the cleaned up version of the data [**brauer2007_tidy.csv**](data/brauer2007_tidy.csv).
 Later on we'll actually start with the original raw data (minimally processed) and manipulate it so that we can make it more amenable for analysis.

 ## Reading in data